500 years ago, Europeans set off to explore the world

 They cross the South American strait that will later take Magellan's name and reach calmer waters in an ocean that he names the Pacific.

-The fleet pushes on to Philippines, where Magellan is killed by a local's arrow in 1521.
+The fleet pushes on to the Philippines, where Magellan is killed by a local's arrow in 1521.

 Spaniard Juan Sebastian de Elcano takes over command and completes the circumnavigation.
 He returns to Spain in 1522 with the last ship, the Victoria, and around 20 survivors.